ARICOMA-D365BC/ACNAVCZ/MD/EN/ac-spa-allergens.md

 # Allergens

-TThis spinner allows you to set the for a list of allergens.
+This spinner allows you to set the for a list of allergens.
 Allergens can then be assigned to a specific item in infopanelu allergens.

 ## <a name="see-also"></a>See also